Automatic parallelization tool: Parallelization tools

-There are a number of Automatic Parallelization tools for Fortran, C, C++, and several other languages.
+There are many automatic parallelizing tools for Fortran, C, C++, and several other languages.

 YUCCA

-YUCCA is a Sequential to Parallel automatic code conversion tool developed by KPIT Technologies Ltd. Pune.
+YUCCA is a sequential-to-parallel automatic code conversion tool developed by KPIT Technologies Ltd., Pune.
 It takes input as C source code which may have multiple source and header files.
-It gives output as transformed multi-threaded parallel code using pthreads functions and OpenMP constructs.
-The YUCCA tool does task and loop level parallelization.
+It gives output as transformed multi-threaded parallel code using POSIX Threads (pthreads) functions and OpenMP constructs.
+The YUCCA tool does task- and loop-level parallelizing.